DaneVinson/scarredworld/markdown/company.md

 [Scarred World](./scarred-world.md) > [Nexus](./city.md) > [Merchant-Traders](./merchants.md) > The Maqamir Company

 ### Company Overview
 The Maqamir Company has been an independently owned, licensed and bonded trading company for over three centuries.
-Small by most standards, it's prospered accepting contracts few others would.
+Small by most standards it has prospered accepting contracts few others would.
 The Maqamir Company specializes in high-risk, high-reward service contracts and it has a reputation for completing them successfully and discretely.
 The Maqamir Company accepts most types of contracts as long as they exhibit the desired risk/reward ratio.
 * Goods trade and transport
 * Escort and protection
 * Recovery or disposal